Eco-Friendly Grease Trap Pumping: Sustainable Solutions for Your Business

 Many traditional grease trap cleaners contain harsh chemicals that can contaminate water systems, corrode plumbing, and pose health risks to employees.
 Switching to biodegradable, enzyme-based cleaners offers multiple benefits, ensuring a safer and more sustainable approach to grease trap maintenance.

-- Breaks down grease naturally – Enzyme-based cleaners effectively digest fats, oils, and grease (FOG) without introducing toxic substances into wastewater.
+- Breaks down and breaks FOG naturally – Enzyme-based cleaners effectively break down and digest fats, oils, and grease (FOG) without introducing toxic substances into wastewater.

 - Extends the time between pump-outs – By actively reducing buildup, these cleaners help keep grease traps functioning efficiently, minimizing maintenance costs.